brentp/duphold/README.md

             A homozygous deletion may have only unknown SNP calls.

 It also adds **GCF** to the INFO field indicating the fraction of G or C bases in the variant.

+## SNP/Indel annotation

+**NOTE** it is strongly recommended to use BCF for the `--snp` argument as otherwise VCF parsing will be a bottleneck.

++ A DEL call with many HETs is unlikely to be valid.
++ A DUP call that has many HETs that have a 0.5 allele balance is unlikely to be valid.

+When the user specifies a `--snp` VCF, `duphold` finds the appropriate sample in that file and extracts high (> 20) quality, bi-allelic
+SNP calls.
+For each chromosome, it will store a minimal (low-memory representation) in a sorted data-structure for fast access.
+It will then query this data structure for each SV and count the number of heterozygotes supporting a diploid HET (allele balance close to 0.5) or a triploid HET (allele balance close to 0.33 or 0.67) into `DHET`.
+It will store the number of Hom-Ref, Hom-Alt, Unnkown calls in
+`DHHU`.

 ## Performance